Sunday, January 29, 2017

 Aroma and Flavor – 1.0 out of 3 mugs

-The aroma was less than pleasing?
+The aroma could have been more pleasing?
 It was almost a bitter medicinal aroma.
-I was not having a solid impression of the beverage.
-The first sip was uneventful.
-It was hard to place what this was trying to be for a flavor.
-There was not deep sarsaparilla flavor, very little bite.
-It was almost like a bitter and flat mix of Coke with a little grape Neha mixed in to the brew.
+I did not have a solid impression of the beverage.
+The first sip could have been more eventful.
+It took a lot of work to place what this was trying to be for a flavor.
+There was no deep sarsaparilla flavor and very little bite.
+It was almost like a bitter and flat mix of Coke with a little grape Neha mixed into the brew.
 Just hard to place.
-It earned 1.25, which is higher than my preference but the oddity earned a few points.
+It earned 1.25, higher than my preference, but the oddity earned a few points.

-I have wondered if soda gets old, does it go bad.
-This just taste fermented?
+I have wondered if soda gets old and if it goes bad.
+This tasted fermented?

 Head –1.0 out of 3 mugs

 The head is very light in build and color.
 While smooth, it was minimal froth.
-May be enhanced as a float?
+Is it enhanced as a float?

 Zip – 1.0 out of 3 mugs

 There is nothing unique about this beverage.
 It is dry and has a slight aftertaste.
 I have had beverages with Quillaja in them before and thought they were dry as well.
-That could be what I taste?
+Could that be what I taste?

 Post Consumption Impression – 1.0 out of 3 mugs